HathorNetwork/rfcs/projects/reliable-integration/0002-low-level-design.md

    1. The `EventManager` sets `SYNC` as the current node state in the database
 7. The full node starts syncing new vertices from the network

+### Genesis

+Events for the genesis block and two transactions are always emitted when events are generated from `event_id = 0`.

+### Snapshots

+When generating snapshots, events should not be included, as they will be discarded and regenerated anyway.

 ## Flags